osg-htc/networking/docs/perfsonar/register-ps-in-gocdb.md

-# <span class="twiki-macro SPACEOUT">Register perfSONAR Service in GOCDB</span>
+# Register perfSONAR Service in GOCDB

-## This section describes how to register the perfSONAR service in GOCDB.
+## This section describes how to register the perfSONAR service in GOCDB

 In order to register you perfSONAR services in GOCDB, you should access the proper section of GOC for adding a Service Endpoint